Sep 2 2013

 A narcissist will always return to a ex-lover to ensure that his narcissistic supply still pines for him and that she never moves on from the pain he has caused.
 This return – or hoovering – will happen whenever the narcissist chooses and typically not until he’s been gone just slightly longer than the time before.
 This way, the narcissist conditions his victim to not only expect him to come back but also to expect him to come back at a much later date (or at a time just a tad longer than time before), thus giving him more play time in the interim.
 Again, this is all part of the narcissist’s control/validate tactic which, in turn, is all a part of the process of managing down your expectations.

 The hoover usually follows a silent treatment (which is really a break-up in disguise) and comes long after the victim has been completely devastated by the silence.
 The narcissist may hoover in several different ways and for various reasons, with each hoovering event staged according to that pathological relationship agenda he lives by.
+This is an agenda that I am all to familiar with and one that I describe in detail in my book When Love Is a Lie.

 If you remember nothing from this article, at least remember this: a narcissist only hoovers and/or returns to ensure that you never move on from the pain he has caused you.
 And that is the only reason, my friends.
-His intention, above all else, is to always make sure that you’re in the queue, ready and waiting alongside all the others (and there are always others).
+His intention, above all else, is to always keep you in queue, ready and waiting alongside all the others (and there are always others).
 It’s a sick game of cat and mouse that will steal years from your life if you allow it.
 For this reason alone, no contact must be enforced in order to succeed in your recovery.
 No Contact is the key to escaping the narcissist’s plan for you and the only opportunity you’ll ever have for breaking the codependency to hope that he counts on you to cling to while he is gone.
 Remember, the narcissist is never worried about what you’re doing while he’s gone or that you’ve found a better love because he’s conditioned you to act a certain way.
 He’s counting on it based on how he’s seen you react either to his leaving or to his returning.

 It’s time to ignore the signs of hoovering.
 Even if you notice subtle signs of the narcissist’s return, ignore them and go on with your life.
 No one has a right to come and go in your life and manipulate your emotions.
 In addition, we know for a fact that the narcissist’s plan is always to make the next discard even more painful than the one before.
 Say “no more” and mean it!